 To pull their content off other streaming services would mean consolidating.
-To make it work, Disney would have to market it like they’ve never marketed before.
+To make it work, Disney would have to market it as they’ve never marketed before.

 That is if they decide to do it.

-Whether Disney launches their own streaming service or not, you at least have the option of finding the best internet and cable bundles.
+Whether Disney launches a streaming service or not, you at least have the option of finding the best internet and cable bundles.
 This way you save some cash and cut down on the number of bills you have.

-Eventually, just like McClellan, Disney will have to make a move.
+Eventually, just like McClellan, Disney will be forced to move.